mohit2978/Springboot/005.spring security-1/001.notes/0000notes.md

 ```

+not using @Bean on first method as we need to use existing object , we need not create new object!! also we know Default scope is singleton and spring provide that bean already so no need to create a new bean ,it is kind of setter injection here!!

+>Note: we can not change queries in authManager method where we are configuring AuthenticationManagerBuilder!!

 here we are doing authentication as well as authorization

 Authorization /admin accessed by ADMIN only

 /user can be accessed by Admin as well as user!!

+so here we are doing Role based authorization as on based of role we
+are doing authorization!!

+>Note:if not having authorizedthen will get as 403 as error!!

+you might get default username on password on console , but you cannot login to application by that !!

+>Note: for postman we have to use same way as previous!!

 ## Error
 ```text